panzixiang/panzixiang.github.com/_posts/2015-10-05-literature-review-and-methods-analysis.md

 There has been recent work on deriving impulse responses for Markov-Switching VAR models by taking into account the history of the system (times eries) as well as the type of the shocks impacting it.
 Once those structural shocks are identified.
 We could seek to find a correlation between them and the vectors of events from GDELT.

-(TODO:more explanation for the change of regimes and how they impact the VAR model)

 #### Estimating a Markov-Swtiching VAR:
 A Bayesian framework is developed to estimate the relations between the regimes, the time series and the impulse responses.
 A Bayesian Markov Chain Monte Carlo estimation procedure is developed which generates the joint posterior density of the parameters and the regimes, rather than the more common point estimates.
 The complete likelihood surface is generated at the same time.
 This can be done with a Gibbs sampler that yield the sampled posterior distributions.